 Of all the solvents, turpentine is probably the most compatible with oil paint.
 When mixed with the oil and pigment in the paint, the pigments will be dispersed perfectly, giving an even finish.

 Just make sure you get the refined artist grade stuff, as cheaper turpentine that can be bought in hardware stores generally has more impurities that shouldn’t be incorporated into paintings.
 Undistilled decorator’s turpentine contains gum residue which can cause yellowing.

 Bear in mind that turpentine is a toxic chemical, its vapour is also toxic so it is harmful to breath it in.
 The fumes can get heady.

-If you choose to use turpentine as a medium, it’s best to use it in a space that’s very well ventilated and away from children and pets.
+If you choose to use turpentine as an oil painting medium, it’s best to use it in a space that’s very well ventilated and away from children and pets.
 Always keep the toxic chemicals in lidded jars so you’re not breathing in fumes unnecessarily and always wear protective rubber gloves if you think your skin might come into contact with it.

 There are clever ways of purifying the air in your space—like filling it with house plants.

 As turpentine is the most widely used of all solvents for oil painting, it is generally considered a benchmark, that the effectiveness of other solvents are compared against.

 Turpentine has a considerable active strength, it can be reused time and time again.
 Just wait for sedimentation to occur and simply filter the solvent from the paint particles at the bottom.

 If you’re feeling completely put off at the thought of painting with solvents, it’s perfectly doable to cut solvents out of your painting process completely.
 There are plenty of alternatives to turpentine too, alternatives that are much less toxic, read on to find out…